jungokasai/satijalab.github.io/seurat.md

 ## News
 **October 4, 2016:** Version 1.4 released

-* Improved tools for cluster evaluation/visualizations
+* Added methods for negative binomial regression and differential expression testing for UMI count data
-* Methods for combining and adding to datasets
+* New ways to merge and downsample Seurat objects

 **August 22, 2016:** Version 1.3 released